 Master of Science Program

 Other than the GRE General Test scores, there are no special requirements for admission to the master’s program beyond those of the Graduate School.
 Selection of Plan A (thesis) or Plan B (non-thesis) is made after consultation with the Advisory Committee.
 For Plan A, the student must successfully complete no fewer than 21 credit hours and no fewer than nine additional credits of Master’s Thesis Research by taking GRAD 5950 or 5960, as well as the writing an oral defense of a thesis.
 For Plan B, the student must successfully complete no fewer than 30 credits of advanced course work and a comprehensive final examination, but no thesis is required.

 Admission to the doctoral program is based upon a careful assessment of the student’s potential for creative research in polymer science.
 There are no special requirements for the doctoral program beyond those of the Graduate School, other than the GRE General Test scores.

-Requirements: No fewer than 30 credit hours of advanced coursework, including POLY 5352, 5380, 5381, 5382, 5384, 6001; GRAD 6950 for at least 15 additional credits of Doctoral Dissertation Research.
+Requirements: No fewer than 30 credit hours of advanced coursework, including POLY 5351, 5352, 5380, 5381, 5382, 5384, 6001; and at least 15 additional credits of Doctoral Dissertation Research GRAD 6950.
 The General Exam, which consists of two parts: a written portion and an oral portion.
 The written portion is a comprehensive cumulative four-part exam.
 The oral portion is the writing and oral defense of a dissertation proposal.
 The Doctoral Dissertation, which consists of two parts: a written dissertation, and an oral defense of the dissertation before a committee of faculty and the general public.
 The Polymer Science Program does not have a foreign language or related area requirement.